ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Methodology

 To address the delayed evaluation, we introduce a redistribution scheme that spreads out the trajectory-level constraint cost $C'_\phi(\xi)$ uniformly across all state-action pairs $(\vs_t,\va_t) \in \xi$, analogous to the uniform reward redistribution in IRCR~\cite{gangwani2020learning}.
-The resulting stepwise constraint cost $C'_\phi(\vs_t, \vq_t, \va_t)$ is on the augmented state space $(\vs_t, \vq_t) \in \mathcal{S}_\phi$ as where $\mathcal{D}$ is the replay buffer containing previously collected trajectories in the augmented state space.
-This trajectory-space smoothing converts the trajectory constraint in Eq.~\eqref{eq:icl_crl_obj} into a state-action constraint, enabling its use in Lagrangian CRL.
+The resulting stepwise constraint cost $C'_\phi(\vs_t, \vq_t, \va_t)$ is in the augmented state space $(\vs_t, \vq_t) \in \mathcal{S}_\phi$ as

+where $\mathcal{D}$ is the replay buffer containing previously collected trajectories in the augmented state space.
+This trajectory-space smoothing converts the trajectory constraint in Eq.~\eqref{eq:icl_crl_obj} into a state-action constraint, allowing its use in Lagrangian CRL.

-We finally formulate the Lagrangian dual problem of Eq.~\eqref{eq:icl_crl_obj} that finds a constrained optimal policy $\pi_k$ in the $k$-th Logic-CRL process: where $\lambda$ is a learnable Lagrangian multiplier and $d$ is a constraint-cost threshold.
+We formulate the Lagrangian dual of Eq.~\eqref{eq:icl_crl_obj} to solve for the constrained-optimal $\pi_k$ in the $k$-th Logic-CRL process:

+where $\lambda$ is a learnable Lagrangian multiplier and $d$ is a constraint-cost threshold.
 We define a large threshold, $d=\frac{\varepsilon\alpha}{N_\xi}$, for stable optimization while enforcing the satisfaction of the binary logic constraint $C_\phi$, where $\varepsilon<1$ is a positive constant and $N_\xi$ is the number of trajectories sampled from the current policy $\pi$.
 To solve Eq.~\eqref{eq: smoothed lag CRL}, we adopt SAC-Lag~\cite{ha2021learning}\textemdash a soft actor-critic (SAC)~\cite{haarnoja2018soft} version of a Lagrangian CRL method.

-Further, to enhance off-policy learning in Eq.~\eqref{eq: smoothed lag CRL}, we initialize the replay buffer $\mathcal{D}$ with the expert trajectories $\Xi_E$ and the previously sampled trajectories $\Xi_{1:k-1}$ that already satisfy the given constraint After obtaining $\pi_{k}$, we sample zero-violation trajectories $\Xi_{k}$ and update the trajectory set as $\Xi_{1:k}= \Xi_{1:k-1} \cup \Xi_{k}$, as input to the next GA-TL-Mining step.
+Further, to enhance off-policy learning in Eq.~\eqref{eq: smoothed lag CRL}, we initialize the replay buffer $\mathcal{D}$ with the expert trajectories $\Xi_E$ and the previously sampled trajectories $\Xi_{1:k-1}$ that already satisfy the given constraint.
+After obtaining $\pi_{k}$, we sample zero-violation trajectories $\Xi_{k}$ and update $\Xi_{1:k}= \Xi_{1:k-1} \cup \Xi_{k}$, which serves as input to the next GA-TL-Mining step.